Manishdodiya01/PROJECTS/MOVIE-RECOMMENDER SYSTEM/REDME.md

 # Get similarity.pkl from notebook Movie_recommender_system.ipynb

-A simple movie recommendation system based on collaborative filtering using Streamlit, Python, and the MovieLens dataset.
+A simple movie recommendation system based on collaborative filtering using Streamlit, Python, and the TMDB 5000 Movie Dataset.

 ## Overview